 Day Hike: Lake Houston Wilderness Park

-Notes: Entry is $3 per person as of this writing and they take cards.
-There are primitive walk-in camp sites as well as more "tame" pad campsites with water, hookups and access to showers and facilities.
+Looking for a quick day hike or weekend camping getaway near Houston?
+We spent a Saturday at Lake Houston Wilderness Park, which has several miles of easy-to-moderate trails.
+For camping, there are primitive walk-in camp sites as well as more "tame" pad campsites with water, hookups and access to showers and facilities.
 There are nifty A-frames, recreation areas, and larger cabins.
+Entry is $3 per person as of this writing and they take credit cards.

 Pros: The trail was easy for all ages and leashed dogs, with cell reception in case you wanted to take a quick call or post and share pics.
 The pine forests smelled great and the creek is a lovely surprise when you come across it.
 Stargazing at night is great.
 There are longer, more primitive trails, or you can hike the Peach Creek Loop.
 It was also not crowded.